zdodson21/retro-desktop-portfolio/README.md

 ## Don't Portfolios with this theming already exist?

 Yes, but it's the theme I liked, and I thought it would challenge me the most to recreate (it did).
 I also wanted to aim for a more "authentic" experience than I saw from any other Windows 95 themed portfolio.
+This was also a good chance to learn how to use a modern framework such as Angular.

 ## Project Goals: